Guildford: Buses

 Guildford is linked by a number of bus routes to surrounding towns and villages in west Surrey.
 The network is centred on the Friary bus station.
-Services are operated predominantly by Stagecoach South, but also by Carlone Buses, Compass Bus, Falcon Coaches, Safeguard Coaches and White Bus Services.
+Services are operated predominantly by Stagecoach South, but also by Carlone Buses, Compass Bus, Falcon Buses, Safeguard Coaches and White Bus Services.

 There are four park & ride car parks surrounding Guildford, which are served by buses to the town centre.

 A RailAir coach service runs from the railway station to Heathrow Airport.
 Route 030, operated by National Express, links the town to London and Portsmouth.

+Taxis and private hire

+Guildford Borough Council regulates hackney carriages and private hire vehicles in the borough.
+Hackney carriages may be hailed, hired from a taxi rank or pre-booked, while private hire vehicles must be booked in advance through a licensed private hire operator.